-And what's included as standard with their courtesy car cover varies from insurer to insurer, so check your policy carefully to avoid any surprises when claiming.
+And what's included as standard with courtesy car cover varies from insurer to insurer, so check your policy carefully to avoid any surprises when claiming.
 Watch out for these clauses.

 - Availability Some insurers have a 'subject to availability' clause in their standard policy.
 This means you're not guaranteed a courtesy car, and if there are no cars available, you may find yourself carless while yours is being fixed.

 - The cause If your car is written off or stolen, many standard policies won't give you a courtesy car as the clause only covers you for repairs.
-If you buy direct with us, we will give you courtesy car if yours has been stolen or written off.
+If you buy direct with us, we'll give you a courtesy car for up to 21 days if yours has been stolen or written off.

 - Duration With standard policies, your courtesy car may have an 'expiration date'.
-Your cover may set a cap on the loan duration, for example, three weeks – even if the repairs last longer.
+Your cover may set a cap on the loan duration, for example, 3 weeks – even if the repairs last longer.